cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.9.1v1
-Sensitivity labels SHOULD be enabled for Power BI and employed for sensitive data per enterprise data protection policies.
+Enable sensitivity labels for Power BI and employed for sensitive data per enterprise data protection policies.
-- _Rationale:_ TODO
+- _Rationale:_ Without sensitivity labels it is possible for someone to open up a document unknowingly, potentially reading information they aren't supposed to access.
+This policy will help organize and classify data making it easier to keep data out of the wrong hands.
 - _Last modified:_ June 2023

 ### Resources